Carlo Chiti: Early life

-Motorsport career
+Alfa Romeo

-Chiti joined Alfa Romeo in 1952 and designed the Alfa Romeo 3000 CM sports car.
-When Alfa Romeo's competition department was closed down in the late 1950s Chiti was invited to join Scuderia Ferrari.
+Chiti joined Alfa Romeo in 1952 when still a student.
+He joined a design and engineering team supervised by Orazio Satta Puliga, and worked in collaboration with senior members such as Rudolf Hruska and Giuseppe Busso.
+His first job was the design of the Alfa Romeo 3000 CM sports car.
+When Alfa Romeo's competition department was closed down in the mid-1950s, Chiti was invited to replace designer and engineer Andrea Fraschetti at Scuderia Ferrari.

+Ferrari

-At Ferrari Chiti was involved with the design of the 1958 championship winning car Ferrari 246 F1 together with Vittorio Jano and the Ferrari 156 Sharknose car, with which Phil Hill won the 1961 championship.
-He also mentored a new generation of aspiring designers who had begun a period of apprenticeship at the team, including Mauro Forghieri and Gian Paolo Dallara.
+At Ferrari, Chiti was involved with the design of the 1958 championship winning car Ferrari 246 F1 together with Vittorio Jano.
+Mike Hawthorn secured the Drivers' Championship and the team finished second behind Vanwall in the newly-born Constructors' Championship.
+In 1961, Chiti designed the Ferrari 156 Sharknose car, with which Phil Hill won the championship and earned the team its maiden Constructors' Championship.
+During his tenure at Ferrari, Chiti also mentored a new generation of aspiring designers who had begun a period of apprenticeship at the team, including Mauro Forghieri and Giampaolo Dallara.
 In 1962, following a disagreement with Enzo Ferrari, Chiti, Giotto Bizzarrini and other senior figures left the company.

+Automobili Turismo e Sport

-They were subsequently invited by Giovanni Volpi to join the breakaway ATS Formula One team, who had employed a number of disaffected ex-Ferrari personnel.
-The ATS project was not successful and did not last long and in 1963 Chiti re-entered competitive motor racing through a new project, Autodelta.
+Chiti, Bizzarrini and Romolo Tavoni were subsequently invited by Giovanni Volpi to join the breakaway ATS Formula One team, which had employed a number of disaffected ex-Ferrari personnel, including drivers Phil Hill and Giancarlo Baghetti.
+The ATS project was not successful and in 1964 Chiti re-entered competitive motor racing through a new project, Autodelta.